 Break-even Point: Strike price + premium.

-Mr. XYZ is bearish about Nifty and expects it to fall.
-He sells or shorts a Call option with a strike price of ₹2,600 at a premium of ₹154 when the current Nifty is at 2,694.
-If Nifty stays at 2,600 or below, the Call option will not be exercised by the buyer of the Call, and Mr. XYZ can retain the entire premium of ₹154.
+Mr. XYZ holds a bearish view on Nifty, anticipating a decline.
+Consequently, he sells or shorts a Call option with a strike price of ₹2,600 at a premium of ₹154 when the current Nifty stands at 2,694.
+If Nifty remains at 2,600 or below, the Call option will not be exercised by the buyer, allowing Mr. XYZ to retain the entire premium of ₹154.